 It’s so easy to use the elevator, or jump in the nearest lift, but don’t.
 It’s a lazy option and a quick fix.
 It seems like stairs are going out of fashion.
 Just thinking about my local shopping centre and to get between floors, the escalators are positioned near each of the main entrances but you have to hunt around to find the stairs.

 If you work in a larger office then you’ll probably have the option of a lift or stairs too.
 You could burn 15 calories if you walk up one flight of stairs, three times per day, which soon adds up.

 YouTube is full up of videos for any occasion.
 Whether you want to see cats doing cute things, Charlie biting his big brother’s finger or endless tutorials to doing your make up then you are fixed for life.

-Whether you want to do HIIT exercise, yoga or are looking for more gentle warm up and down, there are loads of options to choose from.
+Whether you want to do HIIT exercise, yoga or are looking for a more gentle warm-up and down, there are loads of options to choose from.

 What I quite like about these videos is that it feels like you have a personal trainer telling you what to do.
 They usually have a timer as well so you can track your progress.

 Well if you don’t have any baked beans in the cupboard then grab tins of anything else.
 By lifting even small weights it can help to build muscle, which in turn leads to weight loss.
 When it comes to walking up the stairs, take the beans with you and it gives you that little bit more exercise.